KothapallyDileep/CucumberApiProject/README.md

 # CucumberApiProject
-Cucumber Api Project With Extent Reports
+Cucumber Api Project With Rest Assured and Extent Reports and Jenkins Configuration

 To Run the project please use below maven command

 clean test -DtestEnvironment=dev -Dcucumber.filter.tags="@Functional"